Warlock Asylum: What inspired you to pursue a career in the occult, and what obstacles did you have to face?

 Warlock Asylum: Do you think that the occult and western academia will merge together one day?

-Arijah: I don’t think people will be able to separate science and majik if that’s what you’re asking.
+Arijah: I don’t think people will be able to separate science and majik if that’s what your asking.
 Today’s science was of course, yesterdays “majik”.
 What is missing is practical personal attainment and application in my opinion.
 So, yes.

 Warlock Asylum: Is there any experience that has had a profound transformational effect upon you?